What does “breast implant bottoming out” mean?

 - Your nipple(s) may appear to point more upwards than forward

 Proper review and assessment by your Plastic Surgeon is required (self-assessment is not recommended) as other factors could be impacting your results.

 Am I bottoming out?
 Bottoming Out vs. Sagging Breasts

 Compare bottoming out (above) to normal breast sagging:

-- Normal sagging (skin ptosis) can occur with age and after pregnancy, weight loss and breastfeeding
+- Normal sagging (breast ptosis) can occur with age and after pregnancy, weight loss and breastfeeding

 - Bottoming out can occur when your skin can’t support the breast implant size or position

 - In breasts with skin ptosis, breasts sag or droop and look empty